VPAC/rsa/doc/MANUAL_INSTALL.md

 |:-----------|:--------|:-------------|
 |Tomcat      | 6.0.x   | An [Apache Tomcat](http://tomcat.apache.org/) server 6 stack|

-Several other packages relied upon by the `rsa` application, such as the Hibernate ORM framework, are distributed as JAR archives as part of the `rsa` itself.
+Several other packages relied upon by the RSA application, such as the Hibernate ORM framework, are distributed as JAR archives as part of the RSA itself.

 **Note:** This document doesn't include advice on the Tomcat installation and configuration, as this differs considerably for